Security as a Service insight

 What forms does Security as a Service take?

 Security as a service takes many forms.
 In effect it’s outsourced management of elements of security, now generally mixed in with a range of hosted/cloud services.
-The range of security services provided is vast and goes down to a granular level, i.e. from simple SPAM filtering of email, through to cloud hosted anti-virus, remote automated vulnerability scanning, managed backups, cloud-based DR and business continuity systems, cloud-based 2-factor authentication systems, plus much more.
+The range of security services provided is vast and goes down to a granular level, i.e. from simple SPAM filtering of email, through to cloud-hosted anti-virus, remote automated vulnerability scanning, managed backups, cloud-based DR and business continuity systems, cloud-based 2-factor authentication systems, plus much more.

-The services are either delivered direct from the vendor where the reseller takes a commission, or they are delivered from specialist firms who have the in-house skills capable of building, integrating and managing specialist security services for their customers.
+The services are either delivered directly from the vendor where the reseller takes a commission, or they are delivered from specialist firms who have the in-house skills capable of building, integrating and managing specialist security services for their customers.

 It is the preferred route for many vendors as they have to meet the trend and reseller and user demand for cloud/managed services.
 It’s certainly the case in the SME markets as both the resellers and the end-users often don’t have the skills and/or resources to manage these environments/services correctly.